fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/syllabus.md

 	Otherwise, no points are possible.
 * You can submit as many times as you would like; only your last submission will be graded.
-* Classwork cannot be submitted late.
+* Assignments cannot be submitted late.

 ### Missed quiz policy